‘The courts are helpless’: Inside the Trump administration’s steady erosion of judicial power

 Bias Analysis:

-The article presents multiple viewpoints and quotes from both Republican and Democratic figures.
-While it gives slightly more space to Democratic perspectives, it also includes detailed explanations of Republican actions and motivations.
+The article presents perspectives from both Democrats and Republicans, quoting multiple sources from each side.
+While it gives slightly more space to Democratic viewpoints, it also includes Republican justifications and actions, maintaining a relatively balanced approach.

 Motivation Analysis